 Type of SEND for which provision is made Examples of Support/Provision made within Newcastle Nursery Schools Federation Communication and Interaction.
 We use visual timetables when needed to support children in understanding what will happen and when.
 We support children during times of stress and anxiety and provide resources to help reduce this and promote emotional wellbeing, such as a bendy toy, comfort toy and stress ball.
 We encourage use of Makaton frequently throughout the day to provide all children with the opportunity to communicate in different ways.
-We provide small group and one-to-one support for developing pupil's speech, language and communication, following the advice and expertise provided by outside professionals, such as Speech Therapists and Specialist Nursery Nurses from The Early Education Additional Support Team (EEAST).
-Cognition and Learning needs We access the expertise and advice from EEAST to ensure the needs of children are clearly identified.
+We provide small group and one-to-one support for developing pupil's speech, language and communication, following the advice and expertise provided by outside professionals, such as Speech Therapists and Specialist Nursery Nurses from The SEND Outreach Service.
+Cognition and Learning needs We access the expertise and advice from the SEND Outreach Team to ensure the needs of children are clearly identified.
 We provide small group and one to one support to target specific developmental needs within The Early Years Foundation Stage curriculum.
 We encourage use of ICT where possible to reduce any barriers to learning, e.g. computers, whiteboards, etc. Social, Emotional and Mental Health needs.
-We provide excellent pastoral care for our

-- children and their families. - We provide small group and one to one nurture opportunities and experiences for vulnerable children. - We put in a place short term support for children with a specific need, e.g. bereavement or parental separation.
-This is closely monitored within our Care Meetings and recorded in our Care Files. - We provide targeted one to one or small group times to develop social skills and other aspects of Personal, Social and Emotional education. - We seek the expert advice and support of outside agencies, including Educational Psychologists, Health Visitors and specialist teachers and Nursery Nurses from the EEAST. - We carry out Risk Assessments to ensure the safety and inclusion of all children in all activities as appropriate.
+We provide excellent pastoral care for our children and their families.
+We provide small group and one to one nurture opportunities and experiences for vulnerable children.
+We put in a place short term support for children with a specific need, e.g. bereavement or parental separation.
+This is closely monitored within our Care Meetings and recorded in our Care Files.
+We provide targeted one to one or small group times to develop social skills and other aspects of Personal, Social and Emotional education.
+We seek the expert advice and support of outside agencies, including Educational Psychologists, Health Visitors and specialist teachers and Nursery Nurses from the SEND Outreach Service.
+We carry out Risk Assessments to ensure the safety and inclusion of all children in all activities as appropriate.
 Sensory and/or Physical Needs.

-- We work with specialists from outside the nursery during relevant training and professional development to support and care for children with significant medical needs. - We also receive training in understanding the impact of a physical or sensory need on the teaching and learning of a child. - We provide support with personal and intimate care as part of our daily routine when children need it. - We make every effort to be as accessible as possible, e.g. we have disabled toilet facilities and a ramp to the rear of the nursery to allow easy wheelchair access to the outdoor area and nursery garden.
-We also have toilets on ground floor level that are easier and quicker for children to access with a member of staff when they are playing outdoors. - We provide physical aids or resources where necessary, or when advised by specialists, e.g. posture cushion, pencil grips, therapy putty etc. - We provide support when needed to ensure all children can access the curriculum and use ICT when appropriate to enhance this. - We support development of gross and fine motor skills during indoor and outdoor activities, as and when required.
+We work with specialists from outside the nursery during relevant training and professional development to support and care for children with significant medical needs.
+We also receive training in understanding the impact of a physical or sensory need on the teaching and learning of a child.
+We provide support with personal and intimate care as part of our daily routine when children need it.
+We make every effort to be as accessible as possible, e.g. we have disabled toilet facilities and a ramp to the rear of the nursery to allow easy wheelchair access to the outdoor area and nursery garden.
+We also have toilets on ground floor level that are easier and quicker for children to access with a member of staff when they are playing outdoors.
+We provide physical aids or resources where necessary, or when advised by specialists, e.g. posture cushion, pencil grips, therapy putty etc. We provide support when needed to ensure all children can access the curriculum and use ICT when appropriate to enhance this.
+We support development of gross and fine motor skills during indoor and outdoor activities, as and when required.
+We understand and apply the medicine administration policy.
+Designated First Aid trained staff are available at all times and are also assigned to their duties during trips or visits (see Supporting Children with Medical Conditions Policy). -- ---